cgoettel/bible/README.md

 > in reference to her beauty; easy on the eyes (Ps&nbsp;45:13)

 In cases where a fragment sentence is followed by a complete sentence, reword so that only complete sentences are given.
 A notable exception to this rule is illustrated in the footnote to Ps&nbsp;1:3:

 > IE so even in the heat it will grow.

 This is not capitalized at the beginning but concluded with a period because it is a complete thought and a continuation of the verse.
 Additionally, _id est_ is the beginning of the complete sentence.
+Finally, if there are multiple, comma-separated words in a LIT or ALT at the end of a sentence, separate the words with commas and end with a period, as follows:

+> case, lawsuit.
+(Ex&nbsp;23:3)

+When adding an editorial note to a LIT or ALT, begin with the LIT or ALT, then a semi-colon, then the editorial note.
+For instance,

+> from afar.; but this is written from his perspective (Gen&nbsp;22:4)

 ###Critical apparatus
 Always quote the critical apparatus in whole.
 The explanation should always begin in lowercase (unless a proper noun).
 It is not necessary to match the punctuation of the critical apparatus when providing a translation, simply write idiomatically.